DylanMeeus/springboot_jwt_blog/_posts/2016-08-31-stateless-auth-for-stateful-minds.markdown

 Head over to [jwt.io](https://jwt.io), paste the JWT and have a look at its contents.
 The shared secret is “secret” (no quotes).
 You will notice a typical JWT is composed of three parts:

-Header: a small JSON object describing the algorithm and the type of JWT in question.
+- **Header**: a small JSON object describing the algorithm and the type of JWT in question.
-Payload: the actual usable data, a JSON object of arbitrary content (although some fields are defined by the JWT spec).
+- **Payload**: the actual usable data, a JSON object of arbitrary content (although some fields are defined by the JWT spec).
-Signature: what makes a JWT safe to use: both the header and the data can be validated against tampering using this.
+- **Signature**: what makes a JWT safe to use: both the header and the data can be validated against tampering using this.

 Each part is separated by a dot (.).
 By making use of a convenient data representation such as JSON, JWTs have ensured ease of use in many different languages and frameworks.
 JSON is also lightweight when it comes to syntax, which helps in keeping the token as small as possible.